-Applications will be accepted through PhORCAS, the web-based pharmacy residency application system, starting November 19, 2012.
-The deadline for application is January 1, 2013.
+Applications will be accepted through PhORCAS, the web-based pharmacy residency application system, starting in November.
+The deadline for application is January 1.
 For more information about PhORCAS, go to:

 Applicants to PGY2 specialty programs, including the two year Pharmacotherapy, Informatics or Health-System Pharmacy Administration programs: